 NITAAC CIO-CS, CIO-SP3 and CIO-SP3 Small Business Maintain BIC Status after Successful Completion of OMB Annual Review

-Rockville, MD - November 19, 2020 - Today, the National Institutes of Health Information Technology Acquisition and Assessment Center (NITAAC) announced that all three NITAAC Government-Wide Acquisition Contracts (GWACs) have maintained Best in Class (BIC) status after successful completion of the Office of Management and Budget’s (OMB) Annual Review.
+Rockville, MD - November 19, 2020 - Today, the NIH Information Technology Acquisition and Assessment Center (NITAAC) announced that all three NITAAC Government-Wide Acquisition Contracts (GWACs) have maintained Best in Class (BIC) status after successful completion of the Office of Management and Budget’s (OMB) Annual Review.
 The status of a BIC contract is reviewed annually to ensure solution providers continue to meet the five key requirement areas indicated by the OMB.

 The designation renewal was achieved after undergoing an extensive review process led by Category Managers, solution owners and the Government-Wide Category Management Program Management Office.
 The foundation of the review was a summary of key metrics and a narrative detailing how each solution supports Category Management principles, in general, and their solution's operational objectives.